linnarsson-lab/auto-annotation/Attribute/Patterning/@pTh.md

 synonyms:
 ---

-Patterning genes of the Pallium
+Patterning genes of the Prethalamus and Posterior Pallium

 Justification: